ashtonw7/writing-with-no-purpose/posts/polar-express.md

 “What?”

 “I’m not the real Santa.
-The real Santa is in Miami this year.
-He’s taking a year off and left me in charge.
+The real Santa is in Miami.
+He’s taking a season off and left me in charge.
 I’m just a normal human Present Packer.”

 “How’d Santa pick you?”

 “I told a white lie and said my last job was delivering presents to children around the world.
-And I took off my shirt and showed him how fat I was.
+And I showed him how fat I was.
 But here’s the thing, I didn’t deliver many presents at all.
 I was a mailman and lost a bunch of presents.
-And I’m actually skinny and was wearing a fat suit during the conversation.”
+And I was just wearing a fat suit.”

 “I see.
 We’re very similar, you and I. But if you aren’t Santa, how did you get those candy canes to appear out of thin air?”